taboola/Backstage-API/README.md

 ## 4. Dictionary

 The dictionary allows to get from Taboola lists of possible values and their meaning in various contexts (enum’s and their relevant codes).
 This is used in order to get predefined allowed values to be selected by the user.

 For example, if the user would like to target specific countries, the dictionary will allow to get the possible country values supported in Taboola and display them as selectable options to the user.

 The following dictionaries are available via the API:
 1. Generic dictionaries:
-  a.
-Get a list of dictionaries.
+* Get a list of dictionaries.
-  b.
-Get a list of supported countries and regions.
+* Get a list of supported countries and regions.
-  c.
-Get a list of supported platforms.
+* Get a list of supported platforms.
 2. Resource specific dictionaries:
-  a.
-Get a list of possible enum values that relate to campaigns.
+* Get a list of possible enum values that relate to campaigns.
-  b.
-Get a list of possible enum values that relate to items.
+* Get a list of possible enum values that relate to items.

 ## 5. Errors

 The Backstage API returns errors in a JSON format.
 The response body will contain an object with several fields, and the HTTP status will be set appropriately.
-This documnet details the different errors you can get and their meanings.
+This document details the different errors you can get and their meanings.

 ## 6. Reports
 The document details the different reports you can pull using the API, including supported dimensions and filters.